 The Swansea University team’s own advice to homeowners:

 - Ignore the hysteria – your house will not fall down.
 Knotweed can be controlled using glyphosate at the right time of year, though this can usually take three to five years.
-However, we don’t recommend you do this yourself – we have seen mortgages declined because of botched treatment undertaken by homeowners.
+However, we don’t recommend you do this yourself as we have seen mortgages declined because of botched treatment undertaken by homeowners.

 - Knotweed is a resilient weed that cannot be controlled by one herbicide treatment in a single year, a claim frequently made by unscrupulous companies.
 Any treatment strategy should be long-term and target both the above-ground and extensive below-ground parts of the plant.